firebolt-db/godocs/docs/Guides/async-queries/using-async-queries.md

 SET async=false;

 CALL fb_GetAsyncStatus('<token>'); -- This will return the status of the query.

+-- Eventually, after the insert is finished
+SELECT * FROM test; -- Should return 7 rows
 ```

 ## Columns in the response of fb_GetAsyncStatus